MNJMARIA/ToDoList/README.md

 - All application logic, data handling, and functionality were implemented independently as part of the diploma project.
 - Special thanks to my supervisor, Eduard Ruslanovych Smilyi, for guidance and support throughout the project.

-## Author

-**Mariia Stepanova**
-Group 405-ІПЗ
-Software Engineering
-College of Engineering, Management and Land Management
-National Aviation University
-Kyiv, Ukraine – 2024

-Supervisor: Eduard Ruslanovych Smilyi

 ---

 ## License

 All rights reserved.
-Copyright © 2024 Mariia Steppanova.
+Copyright © 2024 Mariia Stepanova.

 This project was developed as part of an academic coursework.
 Any use, copying, or distribution without the author’s permission is prohibited.